 This is a practical one hour demo to help demystify watercolour and motivate you by building confidence.
 In this session Hilary shows you how to combine just a few complementary colours.
 Learn how to superimpose layers to create depth of tone.
 Use warm and cool colours to create a sense of depth, and variegated washes working on dry and damp paper that we use to create the starting point to atmospheric watercolours.
 Watch Hilary’s previous session the week before to get up to speed with some of the techniques just working in black.

 You won’t be seen or heard in the session but you can ask questions using the chat function.
 Share your work live with others on social media using the #schoolofpainting.
 You can watch the session live or later.
-We record it so we can let you revisit the session to refresh your memory for the week after broadcast.
+We record it so we can let you revisit the session to refresh your memory for the two weeks after broadcast.

 Once you have booked a session, you will receive a link on the morning of the broadcast.
 All you need to do is follow the link.
 You will also be invited to join our Facebook Alumni group so you can share your discoveries with our community of fellow students from around the world.